 During 2019, the Community became self-insured with regard to the State of Ohio Bureau of Workers' Compensation program.
 The Community will reimburse for substantiated claims of insured employees up to \$350,000 per occurrence.
 Amounts in excess of the reimbursement maximum will be covered by an excess insurance policy up to a maximum of \$1,000,000 per occurrence.
-Amounts related to these claims of \$57,935 as of December 31, 2023 are included in accrued expenses - other on the consolidated balance sheets.
+Amounts related to these claims of \$8,738 and \$57,935 as of December 31, 2024 and 2023, respectively, are included in accrued expenses - other on the consolidated balance sheets.